rokobo/Productivity-autotracker/README.md

 ### **Configuration files**

 1. `config/categories.yml`:
-    + This file has regex patterns used to match your current activity to either the personal or work category.
+    + This file has `RegEx` patterns used to match your current activity to either the personal or work category.
     + Any activity that does not match is considered neutral.
     + Univeral windows platform (UWP) apps will have their process names ending with .UWP for simplicity and organization.